IBM-Cloud/weather-company-data-demo/README.md

   $ cf bind-service insights-for-weather-demo weatherinsights-service
   ```

-10. Start your app. **Note**: You can also do this from the Bluemix dashboard.
+10. Start your app.
+You can also do this from the Bluemix dashboard. **Note**: Use the name of the app that you chose in step 5.

   ```
   $ cf start insights-for-weather-demo
   ```

-11. Finally, restage your app. **Note**: Use the name of the app that you chose in step 5.
+11. Finally, restage your app.
+Monitor your app status in the Bluemix dashboard. **Note**: Use the name of the app that you chose in step 5.

   ```
   $ cf restage insights-for-weather-demo